nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.2.
 Adding a Habit

-First, a `AddHabitCommand` object is returned from the `AddParser` if the users input is successfully parsed.
+A `AddHabitCommand` object is returned from the `AddParser` if the users input is successfully parsed as shown below.

 ![](Diagram Images/Implementation Diagram Images/AddHabitCommandParserSequenceDiagram.png)

-The `runCommand` method is then executed for the `AddHabitCommand` object.
+The `runCommand` method is then executed for the `AddHabitCommand` object as seen.

 ![](Diagram Images/Implementation Diagram Images/AddHabitCommandSequenceDiagram.png)